 It’s asparagus season, and we don’t want to miss it, right? 🙂

-I usually like to eat asparagus simply as a side dish, just boiled, or to prepare a very good Risotto with them.
-But if you have some time this is also a great way to eat them.
+I usually like to eat asparagus simply as a side dish, just boiled, or sautéed in a cast iron pan, or to prepare a very good Risotto with them.
+But if you have some time this is also a great way to enjoy them.

 And it will be good also on the following day.

-You can do the same recipe also with a puff pastry available in the shops (be sure it is made with butter and not with low quality fats), but I usually prefer to do this kind of recipes with homemade Pâte brisée.
+You can do the same recipe also with a puff pastry, but I usually prefer to do this kind of recipes with homemade Pâte brisée.

-And for the cheese to use next to the ricotta, I usually use Parmigiano, or provolone piccante, but if I have some other cheese to finish I also use others to grate, so use what you prefer (but nothing too strong in flavor) 🙂 what’s important is to use good cheese and not those kind of tasteless industrial products, that’s how you reach a very good final flavor.
+And for the cheese to use next to the ricotta, I usually use Parmigiano, or provolone piccante, but if I have some other good cheese to finish I also use others sometimes, so use what you prefer (but nothing too strong in flavor) 🙂

 For the Pâte brisée (for a 28 cm shape if you want thin pastry, or for a 24-26 cm if you want thicker pastry):